Grants

 Lead Coordinating Center: Emory University Rollins School of Public Health

-This initiative will allow applicants to seek funding to support organizational capacity building activities in at least one of two focus areas: 1) Organizational level interventions or 2) Community-level or Systems-level interventions.
+This initiative will allow applicants to seek funding to support organizational capacity building activities in at least one of three focus areas: 1) Sustaining and Advancing Initiatives, 2) Organizational Mentoring and Twining and/or 3) Community/System Level Interventions.

 Funding Area: Wellbeing, Mental Health, Trauma-Informed Care, Substance Use and Telehealth